Kuadrant/architecture/rfcs/0008-leaderless-dns.md

 ##### Local Health Check Failing

-In this scenario, the cluster will immediately remove the IP from the DNS Record, as it is a local workload that is not functional.
+In this scenario, the cluster will immediately remove the IP from the DNS Record unless it is the only remaining IP, as it is a local workload that is not functional.

 ##### Remote Health Check Failing